VishalGowthaman/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

 ## Interfacing a 16X2 type LCD display to LPC2148 ARM 7 Microcontroller

 ## Aim:
-To Interface 16X2 type LCD display to LPC2148 ARM 7 and write a code for displaying a string to it
+To Interface 16X2 type LCD display to LPC2148 ARM 7 and write a code for displaying a string to it.
 ## Components required:
-Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+Proteus ISIS professional suite, Kiel μ vision 5 Development environment.
 ## Theory

 ## LCD16X2